exasol/spark-connector/README.md

 * Deployed and running Spark cluster
 * Deployed and running Exasol cluster
+* Make sure Spark cluster has enough resources to start executors that are more or equal to the number of Exasol data nodes
 * Make sure that Spark cluster can connect to Exasol nodes using private ip addresses, e.g, `10.0.0.11`
 * Make sure that Exasol nodes are reachable from Spark cluster on port `8563`